mainmatter/svelte-workshop/4-routing.iapresenter/text.md

 - export a load function that will return our data object.
 - the return value must always be an object AND JSON serialisable
 - `.server` will only get executed on the server
+- Next: if we want something that can load both on the server AND client-side...
 ---

 ## The Universal load function